Ercan-Keskin/blog_app_project/README.md

 •    We achieved success in this project with a good teamwork organization.
 •    I would like to thank my dear backend trainer Pakize K. and my teammates for their efforts.

-To access the Live of the Project: <a href=”http://eiknCosmios.pythonanywhere.com/admin/"></a>
+To access the Live of the Project: <a href="http://eiknCosmios.pythonanywhere.com/admin/" target="_blank">User Panel</a>

                                   ---------------------
                                   | superuser = admin |